vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 Tryambaka finally raises the question of whether or not the widow should shave her head.
 In south India today, widows are in fact traditionally tonsured after the funeral (cf. Fuller and Logan 1985:95) but this is a late development calculated to bring the widow in line with other 'renouncers' (cf. Yatidh.21.39,104-5; Olivelle 1977:38,104-6).
 Tryambaka argues that '(rulings that prescribe) shaving the head (śiraso vapanam) apply to brahmin women; (those prescribing) keeping the hair (long apply) to women of other castes.'[^75] The quotation is taken from the Mahābhārata where

-[^74]: vyāsaḥ // jīvahīno yathā dehaḥ kṣaṇād asucitam vrajet / bhartṛhīnā tathā yoṣit susnātāpy aśuciḥ sadā | amangalebhyaḥ sarvebhyo vidhavā hy atya- mangalam / vidhavādarśanāt siddhiḥ kāpi jātu na jāyate // vihāya mataram caikām sarvamangalavarjitām / tadaśisam api präjñas tyajed āśīvisopamām // iti // Sdhp.47[2]r.
+[^74]: vyāsaḥ // jīvahīno yathā dehaḥ kṣaṇād asucitam vrajet / bhartṛhīnā tathā yoṣit susnātāpy aśuciḥ sadā | amangalebhyaḥ sarvebhyo vidhavā hy atya- mangalam / vidhavādarśanāt siddhiḥ kāpi jātu na jāyate // vihāya mataram caikām sarvamangalavarjitām / tadaśisam api prājñas tyajed āśīvisopamām // iti // Sdhp.47[2]r.
 1-4 (Vyāsa) < Sk.P.III.2.7.49-51 (dehi for dehaḥ; syad for hy aty"; kvapi for kāpi; sarvā mangalavarjitāḥ for sarvamangalavarjitām).

 [^75]: siraso vapanam brāhmaṇīviṣayam | itarajātīyastrīnām kesadhāraṇam eva // Sdhp.47(2)г.8.